• Blog

 It is the same as the training.
 The child is exposed to various unharmful bacteria, which train the immune system to adjust and deal with multiple intruders.

-Our ancestors did not wash hands with sanitizer or dishes in machines.
-They hunted, planted, cultivated soil touching it whenever it was needed.
+Our ancestors did not wash their hands with sanitizer or dishes in machines.
+They hunted, planted, and cultivated soil touching it whenever it was needed.

-Good and bad bacteria are the expressions of lifestyle.
+Good and bad bacteria are expressions of lifestyle.
 Bacteria can change behavior according to the environment, food, and immune system.
-Usually, the healthy immune system keeps bacteria in the right places.
-Authors of book Dirt Is Good told that
+Usually, a healthy immune system keeps bacteria in the right places.
+The authors of the book Dirt Is Good said that

 some of the bacteria that are considered to be beneficial to your gut when stressed, turn to the dark side and infect your body’s tissues.